-- copyright held by ISO on ISO/CD 21127 - ownership of the "Mona Lisa" by the Louvre
+- copyright held by ISO on ISO/CD 21127 - ownership of the "Mona Lisa" by the museum of the Louvre, Paris, France

 E32 Authority Document

 This class comprises identifiable immaterial items that make propositions about reality.

 These propositions may be expressed in text, graphics, images, audiograms, videograms or by other similar means.
 Documentation databases are regarded as instances of E31 Document.
 This class should not be confused with the concept "document" in Information Technology, which is compatible with E73 Information Object.